If your job description includes content marketing activities, you may spend a lot of your time searching the web.

 Other than learning more about people’s opinions, preferences, and experiences, scrolling through your feed of mentions could offer even more guidelines for creating relevant content.
 Every mention contains information about the reach, number of interactions, engagement rate, and influence.

-All of these metrics provide an insight into what types of content are the most engaging and spark the most interest among users.
+All of these metrics provide insight into what types of content are the most engaging and spark the most interest among users.
 Thus, you can easily adjust the type of content to best fit the preferences of your target audience.

 Likewise, you can use the powerful analytics aspect of media monitoring to see which channels people are using the most when talking about a certain subject.
 In other words, you can easily identify which platform is the preferred one for your audience.